 Some really cute kitchens.
 The mint green one above — ahh! — I love it!
 But why the super, duper narrow island????
 Not to mention, there is hardly room to open the stove.
 Chuck it, and this kitchen is perfect, IMO.
+Not all kitchens have islands!
 Luckily, the island looks moveable.

 In all of the above kitchen scenarios, I would bang my hips on those narrow little islands and tip them over, along with all their contents.
 Furthermore — maybe I’m the only one — but I need at least 30″ of depth to feel comfortable chopping carrots.
 Yes, perimeter counters are only 24″ deep, but there’s a wall at the end of them to keep my carrot tops from flying all over the place.